Mohammad Khan Qajar of Erivan: Second reign and dismissal

-On March 23/24, 1801, the Russian emperor Paul I died and was succeeded by his son Alexander I. He installed Knorring as the governor of Georgia, and instructed him to persuade various khanates that Fath-Ali Shah's authority had not yet been established in—such as Erivan, Ganja, Shakki, Shirvan, and Baku—to request Russian protection.
-This demonstrates that Alexander, unlike his father, sought to conquer the entire area that was situated between the Aras and Kur rivers.
-Russian soldiers were now permanently stationed in Tiflis (now Tbilisi) and were prepared to advance to the banks of the Aras River.
+Less than a month after Abbas Mirza's departure, Mohammad Khan sent troops to take Shoragel from the Georgians.
+He was not deterred when George XII sent a force of 400 men commanded by Pavel Tsitsianov to protect the region; the Khan's troops defeated the Georgian force and captured and destroyed the fortress of Shoragel.
+Mohammad Khan also desired to conquer Pambak, which had earlier been granted to him by Agha Mohammad Khan.
+To prevent this from happening, Russian troops approached the border of the Erivan Khanate, and Mohammad Khan was forced to abandon his plan.
+According to Grigorian, Mohammad Khan's real goal was to be independent of the Shah, the Russians, and the Georgians—his professed desire for Russian protection notwithstanding.
+Although Mohammad Khan was not noted for being courageous, he was skilled in politics and maintained contact with the Russians and Ottomans, while also guaranteeing Iran his allegiance.

-Because Javad Khan of Ganja continued to remain faithful to the shah, the Russian general Ivan Petrovich Lazarev attempted to sway Mohammad Khan of Erivan and Kalb-Ali Khan Kangarlu of Nakhichevan to the Russian side.
-Albeit both khans at first reacted positively to this, they ultimately declined.
+On March 23/24, 1801, the Russian emperor Paul I died and was succeeded by his son Alexander I. He installed Knorring as the governor of Georgia and instructed him to persuade various khanates that Fath-Ali Shah's authority had not yet been established in—such as Erivan, Ganja, Shakki, Shirvan, and Baku—to request Russian protection.
+This demonstrates that Alexander, unlike his father, sought to conquer the entire area between the Aras and Kur rivers.
+Russian soldiers were now permanently stationed in Tiflis and were prepared to advance to the banks of the Aras River.
+Because Javad Khan of Ganja remained faithful to the Shah, the Russian general Ivan Petrovich Lazarev attempted to sway Mohammad Khan of Erivan and Kalb-Ali Khan of Nakhichevan to the Russian side.
+Although both khans at first reacted positively to this, they ultimately declined.